Eurobank Ergasias

 Eurobank is a financial organisation that operates in Greece, Cyprus, Luxembourg, Bulgaria and the UK.
-As of December 2018, the Eurobank Group counts, in assets, 653 customer service locations in Greece and abroad, and 13,162 employees.
+As of December 2025, the Eurobank Group counts, in assets, 562 branches network in Greece and abroad and 12,408 employees.

 Eurobank has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

 The bank was incorporated in 1924 as “V. Karavasilis Tobacco Company and Bank SA”.
 In 1937 it was renamed “Karavasilis Bank SA” and in 1952 “Professional Credit Bank SA”.
 In 1964 it was acquired by the National Bank of Greece, who renamed it Bank of Athens in 1992.